 The problem: A growing sense of disconnection

-Fast paced lives, hours of screen-time a day, shorter sleep cycles, demands of work and home create layers of layers of stress and strain that manifest in a resilient barrier between us and the natural world.
-Interestingly and unfortunately this barrier also includes the relationship we have with ourselves.
+Fast-paced lives, hours of screen-time a day, shorter sleep cycles, demands of work and home create layers and layers of stress and strain that manifest in a resilient barrier between us and the natural world.
+Interestingly, and unfortunately, this barrier also includes the relationship we have with ourselves.

 I feel some kind of power building up in me.
 My trust in a divine force is higher and higher.
 I’m happy, light and flowing.
 Guys, I can go on and on.
-I have tried many things, nothing has done so many profound changes in such a short time.
-And the best part….it's effortless!
+I have tried many things, nothing has caused so many profound changes in such a short time.
+And the best part...it's effortless!

 How does Vedic meditation help?

 By taking us to a restful place that is significantly deeper than the deepest point in sleep, Vedic meditation allows our bodies to release the stress, strain and fatigue that have built up layer by layer over the days, weeks, months and years.
 We start to see with new lenses, feel with new skin and live in the flow.

 One of the first things our students report noticing when they learn to meditate with us is their heightened sensual capabilities; things seem brighter and more vivid, taste is stronger, life is richer.
 This greater recognition and enjoyment of what we feel, see, taste etc. is the enlivened connection between the “functioning” you and the inner, richer you.
 It is a beautiful budding of awareness that then begins to echo out into other areas of our lives.